achao2013/deep3dmap/README.md

 - **plug and play deep modules**

-  We plug and use some polular deep modules like stylegan2,
+  We plug and use some polular deep modules like stylegan2, face-alignment and so on

 - **Support of multiple frameworks of 3d reconstruction from image or images**